-BCP Group has a relevant exposure to Poland where there are risks due to legislative amendments with impact on the Polish financial system.
-A proposal has been presented to solve the issue of the conversion of the credits into Swiss francs in Poland, and it received the support from the central bank and the supervisor.
-This plan implies a quarterly contribution of up to 0.5% (up to 2% annually) on the mortgage loans in a foreign currency into a new restructuring fund for a long period of time.
-The objective is to promote the conversion of the loans into zloty.
-At the end of 2017, the Polish supervisor defined additional requirements for banks with mortgage loans portfolio in foreign currencies (based on the weight of the total foreign currency mortgage loans portfolio).
-It is worth mentioning that Bank Millennium is reducing its foreign currency mortgage loans portfolio on average 10% per year and that currently it represents only 53% of the total mortgage loans portfolio and 28% of the total loans portfolio.
+BCP Group has a relevant exposure to Poland where there are risks due to legislative amendments with impact on the Polish financial system, including the ones related to the issue of the conversion of the credits into Swiss francs in Poland.
+It is worth mentioning that Bank Millennium has been reducing its foreign currency mortgage loans portfolio on average circa of 8% per year and that currently it represents only 27% of the total loans portfolio in Poland.

-There are still some risks related to the economic environment experienced by some African countries, with potential impact on the Group namely Angola and Mozambique, whose economic activity is decelerating, with high inflation and faced a significant depreciation of their currencies in 2017.
+There are still some risks related to the economic environment experienced by some African countries, with potential impact on the Group, namely Angola and Mozambique, whose economic activity is decelerating, with high inflation and faced a significant depreciation of their currencies in 2017.
 In Mozambique the situation should improve once an agreement with the International Monetary Fund is reached.

-There is great focus on the management of the stock of problematic assets and respective coverage levels by LLRs.
-BCP has recently presented a new Strategic Plan (Mobilizing Millennium: 2021 Ambitions and Strategic Plan) which comprehends a new target of NPEs reduction: 60% reduction of NPE stock, reaching approximately EUR 3 billion.
+There is great focus on the management of the stock of problematic assets and respective coverage levels by loan loss reserves ("LLRs").
+BCP has presented a new Strategic Plan (Mobilizing Millennium: 2021 Ambitions and Strategic Plan) which includes a new target of NPEs reduction: 45% reduction of NPE stock from 2018, reaching approximately EUR 3 billion by 2021.

-It is not yet possible to determine what will be the final impact of the resolution of BES on BCP as an institution participating in the resolution fund created by Decree Law no. 31-A/2012, of 10 February (the "Resolution Fund").
-On 28 March, 2018, Novo Banco announced the results for the year 2017, which resulted in the activation of the contingent capitalisation mechanism established in the agreements entered into in connection with the sale of Novo Banco.
-According to the calculation made on the referred date, the amount paid to Novo Banco in 2018 by the Resolution Fund amounts to EUR 792 million.
-This payment results from the agreements concluded in March 2017.
-The payments to be made by the Resolution Fund, if the conditions set out in the contingent capitalisation mechanism provided for in the Novo Banco's sale agreement are met, are subject to a maximum limit of EUR 3,890 million.
+It is not yet possible to determine what will be the final impact of the resolution of Banco Espírito Santo, S.A. ("BES") on BCP as an institution participating in the resolution fund created by Decree-Law no. 31-A/2012, of 10 February (the "Resolution Fund").
+On 28 March 2018, following the disclosure of the 2017 annual results by Novo Banco, S.A. ("Novo Banco"), the Resolution Fund made a communication on the activation of the contingent capitalisation mechanism established in the agreements entered into in connection with the sale of Novo Banco ("CCA") totalling EUR 792 million.